 Winner of the PEN/Faulkner Award for Fiction (2014)

-I know, I know, I squeeze this one in with just about every list of recommended books I write here on the blog: I make no apologies.
+I know, I know, I squeeze this one in with just about every list of books I recommend here: I make no apologies.
 We Are All Completely Beside Ourselves definitely deserves its place here.
-I wouldn’t recommend reading my review until after you’ve read the book; the plot twist is just so damn good, don’t let anything ruin it for you!
+The thing is, you really shouldn’t try to learn too much about it before you read it; the plot twist is just so damn good, don’t let anything ruin it for you!
 I’m this book’s biggest advocate and proponent now, and I think its relatively understated popularity is infuriating.
-And, let’s be honest, I’m still bitter that it lost out to The Narrow Road To The Deep North for the Man Booker Prize in 2014; luckily, the folks judging the PEN/Faulkner saw sense.
-Buy it here.
+And, let’s be honest, I’m still bitter that it lost out to The Narrow Road To The Deep North for the Booker Prize in 2014. luckily, the folks judging the PEN/Faulkner saw sense, so this is officially another one of the award winning books that are worth your time.
+Read my full review of We Are All Completely Beside Ourselves here.

 Winner of the Prix Femina Vie Heureuse Anglais (1933)

-Stella Gibbons was snubbed by the literary world for the most part, so she makes it into this list by the skin of her teeth.
+Stella Gibbons was snubbed by the literary world for the most part, so she makes it into this list of award winning books that are worth your time by the skin of her teeth.
 Her crime was satirising D.H.
 Lawrence and his contemporaries, making fun of their horniness-masquerading-as-moral-philosophy and their attempts to write vernacular.
 Luckily, she still managed to score a gong or two, and in all honesty Cold Comfort Farm deserved a lot more.
 It’s really the only novel for which Gibbons is remembered (also a shame, because she was pretty damn prolific), and even then it’s not all that widely read, not even in academia.
 It’s a snarkier, sassier, more modern Jane Austen – a great one to read when you need a good laugh!
-Buy it here.

 I’m actually pretty behind in reading the award winners, so there’s every chance I’ve missed some fantastic worthy inclusions here – please give me your suggestions in the comments (or tell me over at KUWTP on Facebook!).